 "As we moved away from a last-click attribution model, the numbers for non-search channels went up, often by double digits."

 "Suddenly we could see the true impact search has together with other media," said Philip Kwok, digital media investment manager at Mindshare.
 "That was when we really started to challenge the validity of last-click attribution and look for more accurate options."

 Kwok's team realized many media channels were contributing to purchase consideration actions, but few of them were getting proper recognition with a last-click approach.
 "We asked ourselves how we could properly attribute conversion on high-impact tactics such as pre-roll video where we optimize to completions and not clicks."

 The arrival of Data-Driven Attribution opened up those new options for Ford.
-DDA uses advanced digital metrics and economic statistics to offer recommendations on how to assign credit to all digital media ads served through DoubleClick, accurately and automatically.
+DDA uses advanced digital metrics and economic statistics to offer recommendations on how to assign credit to all digital media ads served through Google Marketing Platform, accurately and automatically.
 Each touch point gets the credit it deserves in real time, and it adapts to the ever changing customer journey.

 Kicking the tires

 Ford and agency partners began implementing DDA in June of 2015.
 It didn't take long for them to notice the results.